meeber/titor/README.md

 1. `npm run setup`

-1. Create `src/` directory to hold all your source code.
-Create `src/index.js` as your project's entry-point with a `default export` named after the `export` in `.titorrc`.

 1. Create `test/` directory to hold all your tests.
 Create `test/index.js` to test your `export`.
 Don't `require("../src/index.js")` from within `test/index.js`; your `export` will automatically be provided as a global during tests.
 However, other test files will need to require their associated source files.

 1. If using Travis CI, create `.travis.yml` and add `script: npm run travis` to the end.